-For example: an order to perform a CT scan on a particular patient requires a direct order from the patient's physician or other authorized health professional; while the order for the injection of the contrast media necessary to complete the CT scan may be covered under a medical directive or protocol from the department's radiologist.
+For example: an order to perform a CT scan on a particular patient would be a direct order from the patient's physician; whereas the injection of the contrast media necessary to complete the CT scan may be covered under a medical directive or protocol from the department's radiologist.

-What should a registrant do if they have concerns about an order or treatment plan?
+What should a member do if they have concerns about an order or treatment plan?

-If a registrant has a concern about the accuracy or appropriateness of an order or treatment plan, they should take appropriate action to address the situation.
+If a member has a concern about the accuracy or appropriateness of an order or treatment plan, they should take appropriate action to address the situation.
 Although the appropriate steps may vary depending on the situation, resolving the concerns will involve: